IN HINDI, SAMBHALI MEANS “STRENGTHENING OF THE DEPRIVED.

 There was no bath, but that was okay.
 There was a shower with instant hot water, clean towels, a balcony overlooking the front of the guest house, and a huge bed, which I collapsed on after my shower and fell swiftly asleep.

-“Ma’am, ma’am, it’s 7.
+“Ma’am, ma’am, it’s late.
 Come have dinner”, I heard from outside the door.
 I woke quickly, my hair a rumpled mess; I reached for a brush and shouted, “Coming.”
 I didn’t need directions to the dining room; I just followed the wonderful aroma of curry.

+Govind sought me out later to join him for a glass of rum in his apartment.
+He and his family had a whole guest house floor, which had been converted into living quarters.
+We chatted over glasses of rum – maybe four altogether – swapping stories as we drank.
 His experience of watching his mother’s suffering was harrowing.
 Not only had she been the victim of domestic abuse, but she had also lost a great deal of respect within the community following the death of her husband.
-Having also grown up alongside many female servants who could not read or write, Govind decided something must be done to improve the lives of the women in his area.
-Having helped his mother, his maid, and her children learn to read and write, staff began bringing more girls to him, 18 within a day or two.
+Having grown up alongside many female servants who could not read or write, Govind realised the transformative power of education.
+This realization inspired him to take action and improve the lives of women in his area.
+Having helped his maid and her children learn to read and write, staff began bringing more girls to him, eighteen, within a day or two.
 Six months later, with a great deal of planning and multiple glasses of rum, the Sambhali Trust was born.

 SENSORY OVERLOAD: